robcarver17/skipperman/docs/volunteer_rota_help.md

 Each row shows a volunteer who has been imported to the event automatically.
 You can see, from left to right:

 - The volunteers name.
-- The location of the cadet(s) that the volunteer is connected to: lake training, river training or MG racing.
+- The location of the sailor(s) that the volunteer is connected to: not in groups, lake training, river training or MG racing; or no connected sailors.
 This will only be populated once the cadets have been allocated to groups.
 This is useful to know if a cadet and parent are likely to be in the same place.
 - Preferred duties: the duties that the volunteer wants to do, from their registration form.
 NOTE: If someone says they have a PB2 or instructor qualification, it does not mean they do!
 - Same / different preferences: for some events (primarily cadet week), volunteers can say if they want to do one role or several.
 - Skills recorded in the Skipperman database.
 This is more likely to accurate, but you should still check it.
-- Previous volunteer role at the last event they did - very helpful for allocating.- For each day the role they are doing, and the buttons you can use to give them roles.
+- Previous volunteer role at the last event they did - very helpful for allocating.
+- For each day the role they are doing, and the buttons you can use to give them roles.
-- Notes and other information from registration
+- Notes which you can edit and other information from their registration form

 # Typical workflow

 A typical workflow for a training weekend would be:

 - allocate instructors (DI, RCL and AI)
+- allocate lake manager if no deputy skipper
-- allocate rescue boat drivers
+- allocate rescue boat drivers, and possibly a safety lead
-- allocate other key people, eg ramp spotters and welfare people
+- allocate other key people, eg ramp lead, ramp spotters and welfare people
 - allocate lake helpers
-- allocate ramp including ramp lead, and rescue crew
+- allocate ramp helpers

 This would be broadly similar for a racing weekend (although the rota here tends to be a bit ad hoc on the day):

 - allocate lead positions: Race officer, Ramp lead
 - allocate bridge (as advised by race officer)
-- allocate instructors (DI, RCL and AI)
+- allocate race coaches
 - allocate rescue boat drivers
-- allocate ramp
+- allocate ramp including ramp lead, and ramp welfare

 For Cadet Week we'd do things slightly differently:

-- allocate lead positions: Race officer, Ramp lead, Safety lead, Galley lead, SI
+- allocate lead positions: Race officer, Ramp lead, Safety lead, Galley lead, SI, Lake manager / deputy skipper
 - allocate Bridge (based on a list provided by the race officer and/or what people have put on their form)
-- allocate instructors (DI, RCL and AI)
+- allocate instructors (DI, RCL and AI) in discussion with SI
-- allocate rescue boat drivers
+- allocate rescue boat drivers in discussion with safety lead
 - allocate Galley in co-ordination with Galley lead
 - allocate other key people, eg ramp spotters and welfare people
 - allocate lake helpers
 - allocate ramp and rescue crew

 Given the workflow above it can be useful to see what kinds of volunteers are available with a given skills, and which haven't yet been allocated.
 You can use [skills filtering](#skills-filtering) and [allocation/available filtering](#availabilty--allocation-filtering) to do this.